 Our journey discovering the world of sustainability today is bringing us far away: next stop, India!
-Ecobnb suggests you the 10 best eco-stays in the land of temples, of the River Gange and of the hundreds of colours.
+Find out 10 of the best eco-stays in the land of temples, of the River Gange, and of the hundreds of colors.
 But first, we should try to answer an important question.
 Which one?
 Keep reading to find it out!

-Eco-resort, eco-stay, sustainable hospitalites, eco-friendly hotels… there are so many names!
+Eco-resorts, eco-stays, sustainable hospitalities, eco-friendly hotels… there are so many names!
 But have you ever wondered what should an eco-stay have to be defined as such?
 Let’s Ecoplore, one of the many Ecobnb’s partners, which is based in India, decided to ask this question to its community.
 Here’s what came out of it.

 - The environment hosting the l’eco-stay.
 If the hospitality is surrounded by nature, the good practices for sustainable tourism should always be supervised.
 Let’s think about India, where structures are built in Natural Reserves and so they offer guests the chance to see local and wild animals.
 But if this implies taking away spaces from animals and putting them in danger… this is surely not something environment-friendly to do!
 Once more, it is of major importance to understand the owners’ intentions.